thomasgerdes/generic-sameas-schema/README.md

 ## What it does

 The plugin adds rich structured data to websites that tells search engines about:
-- Professional details (job title, employer, areas of expertise)
+- Professional details (job title, employer, work locations, areas of expertise)
+- Personal information (honorific prefix, professional image, languages)
 - Educational background (alumni institutions)
 - Alternative name variations
 - Social media and professional profiles